pharmaverse/admiraltemplate/README.md

 strictly be followed in this sequence._

-1. Raise the need for a new `{admiral}` package extension with the sponsors (Ross Farrugia <a href="mailto:ross.farrugia@roche.com" class="email"><ross.farrugia@roche.com></a>
+1. Raise the need for a new `{admiral}` package extension with the sponsors (Ross Farrugia <ross.farrugia@roche.com> & Lucy Hoch
-   & Lucy Hoch <a href="mailto:lucy.a.hoch@gsk.com" class="email"><lucy.a.hoch@gsk.com></a>).
+   <lucy.a.hoch@gsk.com>).
+The naming convention needs to be
-   The naming convention needs to be `{admiralxxx}` and we request that the scope is not targeted overly narrow, for example instead of a package extension for HIV we’d prefer one across virology.
+   `{admiralxxx}` and we request that the scope is not targeted overly narrow, for example instead of a package extension for HIV we’d prefer one across virology.
 Otherwise the number of packages may become unmanageable.
 2. Once agreed, reach out to other company contacts working in similar areas to see if a collaborative development can be achieved. _Our recommendation here is always to target at least 2 companies to